hl2638/ML_Midterm_2018/readme.txt

-//This project has been finished (with the work of me and another student) but not uploaded to GitHub.
+//This project has been finished (with the work of me and another student, Houze Liu) yet displayed here is a beginning version.
-//The whole files are stored in our Google Drive folder and are too large to be uploaded here.
+//The whole files are stored in our Google Drive folder but the data are too large to be uploaded here.